smartlyio/objection-transactional-tests/README.md

 # Objection transactional tests

-Run tests in Jest or Mocha in Objection transactions.
+Run tests in [Jest](https://jestjs.io) or [Mocha](https://mochajs.org) in [Objection.js](http://vincit.github.io/objection.js/) transactions.
 This starts a new transaction at the beginning of each tests and does a rollback at the end of it, reverting the database to the state it was in before  the test.

 ## Usage